-In the Deliverable D3.1 we highlighted the "VMs guests-hosts data transfer optimization" in section 3.2.1, mainly targeting SoC-attached FPGAs.
-In this section, we are detailing the host-guest communication extensions developed focusing on the virtualization of PCIe FPGAs.
-In particular, in WP3 we focused at finding a way to notify the host when an FPGA kernel is in use to properly manage the FPGA accelerators lifecycle.
-The use case we imagined for the EVEREST project involves having multiple VMs, each with one VF (FPGA kernel) attached.
-Such VF can be detached anytime by the virtualization framework in the host via di ESFM program.
-From the VMs point of view, this event is not predictable and can lead to a critical/inconsistent state that brings to a kernel panic in the VM or eventually a crash in the host.
+In the Deliverable D3.1. we highlighted the "VMs guests-hosts data transfer optimization" in section 3.2.1, mainly targeting SoC-attached FPGAs.
+In this section, we are now detailing the extensions developed focusing PCIe FPGAs.
+More information about such extensions and in general the EVEREST virtualization framework and its components (e.g., ESFM, QDMA drivers, etc) can be found in Deliverable D5.5.

+In particular, the developed extension aims at finding a way to notify the host when an FPGA kernel is in use; in some way, such information manages the FPGA accelerators lifecycle.
+The use case we imagine for the Everest project involves having multiple VMs, each with one VF (FPGA kernel) attached.
+Such VF can be detached anytime by the Everest virtualization framework in the host.
+From the VMs point of view, this event is aleatory, hence not predictable.
+The asynchronous detaching of a VF can bring to a critical inconsistent state that brings to a kernel panic in the VM and eventually a crash in the host.
+The correct evection of this use case depends on when the user detaches the device (VF) and if this is actually in use by the VM (computation ongoing).